alexchexes/php-schema2class/README.md

 The generated classes offer:

 - Typing (PHP 7+ type hints plus PHPDoc) wherever possible
+- When the target PHP version is 8.1 or higher, `enum` values are emitted as PHP `enum` classes.
 - PHPDoc descriptions derived from schema `"description"` fields.
 - All PHP properties are `private` (unless `--no-getters` is used), with getter methods and explicit return type declarations (PHPDoc for PHP 5 mode).
 - Namespacing: Specify the namespace for all classes with `--target-namespace` (`targetNamespace`).
 If omitted, the generator inspects your `composer.json` and tries to infer it from the PSR‑4 configuration.